nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 * Father’s Surname
 * Social Security Number

+Alias records should be sent using a [DeathRecordAliasMessage].

 ### Message Structure and Content
 * Death Messages (EDRS->Jurisdiction)
   * [DeathRecordSubmissionMessage] -same as update, just different header flags